RCSanders307/truealgebra/docs/source/core/rules.rst

 A variable dictionary is a python dictionary.
 The dictionary keys must be truealgebra Symbol instances which will be called variables.
 The dictionary values must be truealgebra expressions.
-The values are logic that must be satisfied in order for the variable to be matched during the matching process.
+The values represent logic that must be satisfied in order for the variable to be matched during the matching process.

 Conversion